 The Trust has continued to develop considerably within its clear and strategic remit of being a locally based, cross phase Trust seeking to provide excellent education for all pupils in all its schools and to serve its local communities.
-This has happened despite the considerable constraints imposed by the pandemic, including lockdowns, that have greatly impinged upon the 'normal' running of schools and the education system.
-All the Trust's Academies have worked extremely hard to ensure that all pupils have been supported and educated to a high standard during these challenging times.
-The following specific developments have taken place during this time.
+This is moving forward further now as we move to life beyond lockdowns and look forward to next steps in our development.
+All the Trust's Academies have worked extremely hard to ensure that all pupils have been supported and educated to a high standard during as all pupils have returned to school following the pandemic, many with significant learning needs to be addressed.
+The following specific developments have taken place during this time: